 - Direct cost – Includes the professional services the company must hire to contain the attack.
 It also considers lost business opportunities and downtime in economic terms.

-- Indirect cost – It is the cost which comes in building defenses after attacks.
+- Indirect cost – It is the cost that comes in building defenses after attacks.
 The companies invest heavily after an attack to prevent another security attack breach, and this indirectly affects their budget.

 Security is an existential question for enterprises in the digital ecosystem.
-The more online and centralized the data systems become, more are the chances of hackers and anti-social elements to use data smuggling as a vantage point.
+The more online and centralized the data systems become, the more are the chances of hackers and anti-social elements to use data smuggling as a vantage point.